-Being prepared doesn’t prevent emergencies from happening but will allow you to keep it from getting worse.
+Being prepared doesn’t prevent emergencies from happening but will allow you to keep them from getting worse.

-Once you know what could go wrong, you can start building your car emergency kit.
-Your kit should be customized to the type of driving you do.
-If you limit your driving to short trips around town, getting groceries, driving the soccer carpool, or the daily commute to work, you can get by with the essentials.
+Once you know what could go wrong, you can build your car emergency kit.
+Your kit should be customized to the driving you do.
+Limiting your driving to short trips around town, getting groceries, driving the soccer carpool, or the daily commute to work, you can get by with the essentials.

-Should an emergency happen, first responders can be there in a flash to help you out, so you don’t have to be prepared for the apocalypse.
+Should an emergency happen, first responders can be there in a flash to help you, so you don’t have to be prepared for the apocalypse.
 However, the following items are a few things worth keeping in your vehicle:

 Flat Tire System

 As inconvenient and potentially dangerous as getting a flat tire is, they do happen.
-Having the tools and knowledge to repair or replace a flat tire can save you a lot of time and money.
+Having the tools and knowledge to repair or replace a flat tire can save you time and money.
 Here is what you need to replace a flat tire:

 - Spare Tire: Even if you think your car has a spare tire, take a second look.
 If you have a used car, got one from family, or even if it is brand new, there is a chance there isn’t one.
 According to Angie’s List, “to increase fuel efficiency, many manufacturers are eliminating the spare car tire.”

-- Lug Wrench: Also known as a wheel wrench, it is a type of socket wrench used on the lug nuts of a vehicle’s wheels.
+- Lug Wrench: A wheel wrench is a socket wrench used on the lug nuts of a vehicle’s wheels.

 - Car Jack: The jack is used to lift the car when changing the tire.

-If you never changed a tire before or simply need a refresher, Popular Mechanics offers a detailed step-by-step guide on how to change one.
+If you have never changed a tire before or need a refresher, Popular Mechanics offers a detailed step-by-step guide.

 Besides getting a flat tire, a dead battery is a frequent event that can lead to an emergency.
 If you have jumper cables, all you need is another vehicle to give you a boost.
-You can use your cellphone to call a friend or flag down another car.
+You can call a friend or flag down another car using your cell phone.

 Reflectors or Flares

-Being stuck on the side of the road is a headache of its own but can instantly turn into a nightmare if your stopped car isn’t visible to other drivers.
-Even if it is a lovely sunny afternoon, having reflectors or flares signals to drivers to be more cautious when passing by.
-It can also signal a good Samaritan to stop and see if you need help.
+Being stuck on the side of the road is a headache but can instantly become a nightmare if your stopped car isn’t visible to other drivers.
+Even if it is a lovely sunny afternoon, having reflectors or flares signals drivers to be more cautious when passing by.
+It can signal a good Samaritan to stop and see if you need help.

-Whether it’s a stalled engine, flat tire, or something else that is causing you to stop, be sure to pull as far off the road as you can.
-Turn your car flashers on and then with caution, place your reflectors or flares on the street to direct traffic away from your car.
+Whether it’s a stalled engine, a flat tire, or something causing you to stop, be sure to pull as far off the road as possible.
+Turn your car flashers on, and then with caution, place your reflectors or flares on the street to direct traffic away from your car.
 Three reflector triangles or flares should be placed:

 - 10 feet behind your car on the side closest to the road